Forum History

 The North West Coastal Forum was formed in May 2000.
-Originally hosted by Government Office for the North West and later by the North West Regional Assembly / 4NW as an independent partnership of coastal stakeholders to help with coastal policy development it currenlty has a Management Board with representatives from over 25 coastal stakeholder organisations, an elected Chair, and carries out a wide range of activities.
-In 2010 our hosting arrangements changed and we are now based in Sefton Council offices but remain independent and entirely self-funded.
+Originally the Forum was hosted by Government Office for the North West and later by the North West Regional Assembly / 4NW who saw the value of an independent partnership of coastal stakeholders to help with coastal policy development.
+After the shake up of the regions in 2010 the Forum was hosted by Sefton Council.

 We have a broad and long-sighted vision to promote and deliver integrated coastal zone management for the long term sustainability of the North West’s coast.
 Summed up by the phrase, ‘Making the most of the North West Coast’ this vision incorporates all three pillars of sustainability: Environment, Economics and Society.

-Over the past 11 years the Forum has been involved in and delivered a range of projects relating to all 3 pillars, and a key role for the Forum remains the influencing of policy and strategy which affects our coastline and the communities that live and work there.
+For over 20 years the Forum has been involved in and delivered a range of projects relating to all 3 pillars, and a key role for the Forum remains providing expert input to inform policy and strategy which affects our coastline and the communities that live and work there.

 Our projects are as wide ranging and diverse as the coast itself, from sustainable fisheries, to coastal community demographics, and from developing policy tools to measure coastal sustainability to championing coastal access for all users.